Check if the current user is an administrator

 <PackageReference Include="Meziantou.Framework.Win32.AccessToken" Version="1.1.5" />

-Then, you can query the access token to check if it's a filtered token:
+Then, query the access token to check whether it is a filtered token:

 using var token = AccessToken.OpenCurrentProcessToken(TokenAccessLevels.Query);